01. Asbestos Use

 - Places Used: Flooring, wallpaper

-- Noteworthy Brands: Armstrong World Industries, The Flintkote Company, GAF Corporation, Kentile Floors
+- Noteworthy Brands: Armstrong World Industries, Congoleum, The Flintkote Company, GAF Corporation, Kentile Floors

 List of Asbestos Vinyl Products

-Prior to the 1980s, asbestos was frequently added to vinyl products.
-For instance, asbestos was commonly used in the following vinyl materials:
+Before the 1980s, vinyl products frequently contained asbestos.
+For instance, asbestos was often used in these vinyl materials:

 - Asbestos-containing adhesive used to install vinyl wallpaper and flooring